Wayne Carson, “Always on My Mind,” and the Unnecessary Bridge?

 You were always on my mind.

-The greatness of the song is revealed by the fact that two of our greatest interpreters of songs — Nelson and Presley — gave moving renditions of “Always on My Mind.”
-Today, we mourn the loss of Wayne Carson while thanking him for putting beautiful words and music together that help capture the human condition.
+The greatness of the song is revealed by the fact that two of our greatest interpreters of songs — Willie Nelson and Elvis Presley — both gave definitive moving renditions of “Always on My Mind.”
+An it all sprung from Wayne Carson, a disappointed wife, and a couple of last-minute helpers to come together to use beautiful words and music to help capture the human condition.

 What is your favorite version of “Always on My Mind”?
 Leave your two cents in the comments.